jaspector

 A permit is required for any building used as a residence, office, or business that is located, erected, moved, added to, or structurally altered by 100 square feet or more, and for any building greater than 400 square feet that is located, erected, or moved into the county.

-Typical processing time is Permits are processed first come, first served; applications that cannot be completed by 4:30 p.m. are processed the next business day..
+Building permit processing times in unincorporated Madison County, GA typically run Permits are processed first come, first served; applications that cannot be completed by 4:30 p.m. are processed the next business day..
+Timelines can vary based on project complexity and current department workload.